 Beware Caffeine Addiction and Withdrawal

-Caffeine is an addictive substance, and you may develop a dependance if you consume coffee or caffeinated beverages regularly.
+Caffeine is an addictive substance, and you may develop a dependence if you consume coffee or caffeinated beverages regularly, according to Cleveland Clinic.
 If you decide to cut back on your caffeine intake or cut out caffeine, you may experience side effects such as restlessness, headaches and anxiety.
 Many of these withdrawal symptoms, especially anxiety, can trigger sensations of lightheadedness.

 To reduce your chances of withdrawal symptoms, Cleveland Clinic suggests that you cut back gradually.
 Swap out cold caffeinated drinks for water.
 Alternate between regular and decaf coffee, slowly replacing more of your regular coffees with decaf, over a period of two to three weeks.
 Cleveland Clinic also cautions that while you might be tempted to take medication for withdrawal headaches, many of these products also contain caffeine.